jeffshrager/elizagen.org/genealogy/readme.txt

 Command:

+conda activate test
-python3 elizagen_bootstrap.py my_code_dir --model gpt-5.1
+python3 elizagen_bootstrap.py

 This produces:

-initial_feature_vocab.yaml
+results/initial_feature_vocab.yaml

 You are expected to open and edit this YAML file before continuing.
 You may: